theatrus/crestmarket/README.md

 Running the scanner example will prompt you to open a URL, and to paste in the reply code and hit enter.
-By default, this will also cache your OAuth tokens in a file sure in `tokens.json`
+By default, this will also cache your OAuth tokens in `token.json`